 We have a long history of advocating early data release and will continue these policies here, using the ENCODE standards.
 In the current granting period, most of our efforts have been focused on incorporating the data in the ENCODE Data Coordination Center (DCC).
 This required substantial effort, requiring in-person meetings and regular conference calls, so that ENCODE DCC would release our data.
 The DCC’s Human/Mouse repository had to be adapted to accept worm- and fly-specific nomenclature and metadata.
 This collaboration also required us to adhere to data release policies developed by the ENCODE consortium, especially with regard to antibody validation and QC metrics, which required extra effort to reconcile as well.
 We worked closely with the DCC to develop semi-automated software to submit our data through their rest-API.
 We have registered 411 modERN ChIP-seq datasets and over three thousand files with the ENCODE DCC.
 Now that this bioinformatics pipeline is in place, we expect that pushing the data to WormBase, Flybase and the GEO/SRA will be straightforward given the premeditated effort by the DCC to create a comprehensive database that can easily be accessed.

+References